21 Pottery Wheel Throwing Tips

 21. Create a Lip for the Foot

 When trimming, consider creating a small lip at the base.
 Creating a lip on the foot is a good idea, especially for Potters who are afraid the glaze may flow too much.
-If the glaze is applied too thick, the lip will stop the glaze if it runs.
+If the glaze is applied too thickly, the lip will stop the glaze from running.
 Of course, not always, but it’s better than not having a lip at all.

 Use a Wooden Modeling Tool to form the base.
-Press the pointy edge on the pottery wheel next to the piece.
-You want to clean away as much clay on the base of the wheel as possible.
+Press the pointy edge of the pottery wheel next to the piece.
+You want to clean away as much clay from the base of the wheel as possible.

 You can also consider getting an Ultimate Edger to form a foot.
 This single-edge side of the edger creates a nice-sized lip on the base of your Pottery.
 If you tilt the edger downward towards your wheel, you can create a smaller lip on the bottom of your piece.
 This is my go-to tool for making edges.
 A well-defined foot adds an element of sophistication to your piece, giving it a more professional appearance.